sauramis/Leetcode/README.md

 # Leetcode
-This is where I experiment at competitive coding.
+This is where I experiment with competitive coding.